These Mammals Love the Ocean

 Posted: September 3, 2019

 Mammals are one of the five animal classes (mammals, reptiles, amphibians, fish, birds).
-Mammals are all warm-blooded, have fur, breathe air through lungs, give birth to live young, and nurse them with mother’s milk.
-Some of these animals belong to a group called marine mammals because they spend all or most of their time in the sea, and depend on the sea for food.
+Mammals are all warm-blooded, have fur or hair, breathe air through lungs, give birth to live young, and nurse them with mother’s milk.
+Some of these animals belong to a group called marine mammals because they spend all or most of their time in the sea and depend on the sea for food.

 If you call marine mammals fat they won’t be offended.
 After all, their streamlined bodies need blubber for insulation against the cold.
 If they go underwater, they will come up again.
 But don’t hold your breath, because marine mammals can hold theirs for a long time.
 They store oxygen in their blood and muscle, and actually have more blood than land mammals so they can store more oxygen.
 Also, a marine mammal can direct more blood to its heart and lungs.
 It can even slow its heartbeat to conserve oxygen.